 The answer depends on the specific circumstances of the crash.
 Technically, either driver could potentially be held at fault, and, in some cases, multiple drivers may share liability for the wreck.
-If you were involved in a merging or lane change crash and there is now a dispute over fault, it is imperative you speak to an experienced San Francisco auto accident attorney right away.
+If you were involved in a merging or lane change crash and there is now a dispute over fault, it is imperative you speak to an experienced San Francisco auto accident attorney right away that understands merging traffic laws.
 Your attorney will take action to protect your legal rights.

 You Need to Know Which Driver Had the Right-of-Way